hatfieldlibrary/dspace-angular-client/README.md

 #  DSpace REST API with NodeJs and AngularJs

 This DSpace REST API prototype uses NodeJs middleware and AngularJs.
-We are using a similar approach in other projects and much of this work is based on an approach we are already exploring in ernest.
+Much of this work is based on an approach we are already exploring in ernest with other projects.

 The NodeJs middleware includes [Express](http://expressjs.com/ "Express"), [Passport](https://github.com/jaredhanson/passport "Passport") (with [CAS](https://github.com/sadne/passport-cas "CAS") and [Google OAUTH2](https://github.com/jaredhanson/passport-google-oauth "Google OAUTH2") strategies) and [redis](https://www.npmjs.com/package/redis "redis") with [connect-redis](https://github.com/tj/connect-redis "connect-redis") for the session store.